CHAOZHAO-1/DG-PHM/README.md

-# Domain generalization-based fault prognosis
+# Domain Generalization-based Fault Prognosis
 <a name="section-id11"></a>